-Where Republicans stand on Trump
+Which Republicans are abandoning Trump and which are sticking by him?

 Washington (CNN)Republican elected officials and party elders lined up Saturday to denounce Donald Trump's incendiary remarks about women that he made in 2005.
 Some sitting members of Congress pulled their support entirely, while others blasted the remarks but continued supporting the GOP standard-bearer.
 Some said they wanted Trump to step aside so that his running mate, Indiana Gov. Mike Pence, can lead the ticket.

-Here's a list of where they stand.
+Here's a list of categories to determine where some of them stand.

 Pulling support entirely